lafiezh/Imagelib/README.md

 # Imagelib
-This is a image repo for my markdown files.:)(ideas come from zhihu.com)
+This is a image repo for my markdown files:)
+(an idea from zhihu.com)